cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

 4. [Aggregate Operators](https://cql.hl7.org/02-authorsguide.html#aggregate-operators)

-// TODO: It returns, not would return, right? (i.e. no passive voice) This would return the number of encounters in the list
+This returns the number of encounters in the list

 ```cql
 Count([Encounter])